danjgale/surfplot/docs/auto_examples/plot_tutorial_02.rst

 returned by :func:`read_surface`.
 So, pre-loaded surfaces with :func:`read_surface` can be plotted as well.

-Beyond that, ``brainplot`` is invariant to the actual brain surfaces you wish to use.
+Beyond that, ``surfplot`` is invariant to the actual brain surfaces you wish to use.
 Common human surfaces include `fsaverage` surfaces packaged with Freesurfer, and Human Connectome Project `fsLR` surfaces (`downloadable here
 <https://balsa.wustl.edu/reference/show/pkXDZ>`_).
 Several different